Energy bills forecast to rise in January to £1,996

 The rise comes as millions are set to see energy bills fall from 1 October, when the next price cap comes into force.

 From October a typical dual-fuel household will pay £1,923 a year until December, which is down from £2,074 in the previous three-month period.
-However, some government support, which helped with bills last winter, has been withdrawn.
+However, some government support, which helped with bills last winter, has been withdrawn and bills are still much higher than in 2021.

 January rise 'not unexpected'